MSc PalaeobiologyFind a programme

 The taught element of the programme comprises core units which all students take, and a number of optional units from which students may choose.
 We recommend that students with a background in biology take some of the more geologically orientated optional units, and those with a background in geology take some of the biological optional units.
 Advice is given when choosing optional units.

 The final part of the programme consists of a research project leading to a written thesis.
-For further information on research projects, please see the School of Earth Sciences website.
+For further information on research projects in the Palaeobiology Research Group, please see the School of Earth Sciences website.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Palaeobiology.